tinacms/tinacms-site/content/blog/custom-field-components.md

 For our example, let's say we have a local JSON file called `About.json`.
 This file contains the data used in the _About Me_ page.
 In it we can add the `image_saturation` value.

-The value can be any integer or floating point number that exists between the range defined in our `rangeInput` component above — 0 to 10, with a step of 0.1 (meaning each 'slide step' of the range increments or decrements the value by 0.1).
+The value can be any integer or floating point number that exists between the range defined in our `RangeInput` component above — 0 to 10, with a step of 0.1 (meaning each 'slide step' of the range increments or decrements the value by 0.1).
 As a saturation value, **zero would be totally grayscale** or no color, so we can fill in something like 3 to get a more 'normal' look.

 ``` JSON
 {